The 2021 IPA Research Grant round is now open

 The highest-ranking applications will then be shared with the IPA Research Grants Subcommittee for the secondary, executive review and final funding decision.

-Applicants whose proposals we are not able to fund are notified and provided with the peer reviewer comments that we hope will prove useful.
+Applicants whose proposals we are not able to fund are notified and provided with anonymous peer reviewer comments that we hope will prove useful.
 Unfortunately, we will not always be able to provide a comprehensive review.
 These reviews may also be used as an aid to any future application.
 However, please understand that because grants are made on a competitive basis within each round of applications even if all the matters raised are adequately addressed in subsequent applications there is no guarantee of funding.

 Applicants should be aware that due to budget constraints the IPA is unable to fund many very worthwhile applications.
 Even when we limit awards to the more outstanding applications, our financial constraints frequently require that we award only a proportion of the amount of funds requested by each investigator.
 Applications judged to be outstanding will have received high ratings from all three primary reviewers; if one of the three reviewers is justifiably unimpressed with the proposal, it is unlikely to be funded.
 Applicants should consider that no researcher has all their research proposals funded.
 Given the limited research funds and the limited focus of all granting agencies, researchers must expect from time to time that their applications – even excellent ones -- will not be funded.